 The following courses are offered at CU-Boulder and relate to renewable and/or sustainable energy.
-Most of these courses are offered every year, though a some may only be offered periodically.
+Most of these courses are offered every year, although some may only be offered periodically.
 Submit updates to this list to

 AREN 3010 Mechanical Systems for Buildings